-Recent reports by The World Health Organization (WHO, 2022) and the Palestinian Central Bureau of Statistics (PCBS, 2022) demonstrate high rates of physical injuries and fatalities among Palestinian children and adults due to this ongoing and devastating conflict.
-Prior to the current war, it has been shown that at least one in four adults in the West Bank and Gaza reported having been exposed to conflict-related violent incidents during their lifetime, and one in ten reported experiencing conflict-related trauma in the last three years (PCBS, 2022).
-For example, a recent study conducted among a sample of 590 Palestinian adults in the West Bank found a significant positive link between frequency of EPPV and severity of PTSS (Mahamid et al., 2023).
-In a similar vein, results of an adult population-based nationally representative survey conducted in the occupied Palestinian territories have shown that 60% of the participants from the West Bank and Gaza reported that they were exposed directly or indirectly to violent conflict-related incidents at least once in their lifetimes.
-Furthermore, it was found that degree of experiencing political violence incidents is associated with a greater likelihood of experiencing mental health problems (Gibbs et al., 2021).
+Recent reports by The World Health Organization (WHO, 2022) and the Palestinian Central Bureau of Statistics (PCBS, 2022) reveal high rates of physical injuries and fatalities among Palestinian children and adults resulting from this ongoing and devastating conflict.
+It has been shown that prior to the current war, at least one in four adults in the West Bank and Gaza reported having been exposed to conflict-related violent incidents during their lifetimes, and one in ten reported experiencing conflict-related trauma in the last three years (PCBS, 2022).
+For example, a recent study conducted among a sample of 590 Palestinian adults in the West Bank found a significant positive association between the frequency of EPPV and the severity of PTSS (Mahamid et al., 2023).
+Similarly, results of an adult population-based nationally representative survey conducted in the occupied Palestinian territories indicated that 60% of the participants from the West Bank and Gaza reported having been exposed directly or indirectly to violent conflict-related incidents at least once in their lifetimes.
+Furthermore, it was found that the extent of exposure to political violence was associated with a greater likelihood of experiencing mental health problems (Gibbs et al., 2021).

-Despite the well-established body of knowledge regarding the association between prolonged exposure to political violence (EPPV) and mental health (MH) outcomes among the adult population, little is known about the mechanisms that might explain this association.
-In order to meet this need, one major objective of the current study is to explore the effect of psychological and socio-demographic factors by investigating the mediating role of self-efficacy (SE) among Palestinian adults on the association between EPPV and MH outcomes (PTSS and PDIS), and the moderating role of participants’ socio-demographic factor which include level of education, family socioeconomic status (SES), and quality of housing in that relationship.
+Despite the well-established body of knowledge regarding the association between prolonged exposure to political violence (EPPV) and mental health (MH) outcomes among the adult population, little is known about the mechanisms that might underly or contribute to this association.
+Responding to this gap in the literature, this study explores the effect of psychological and sociodemographic factors with regard to EPPV and MH outcomes.
+In addition, the study investigates the mediating role of self-efficacy (SE) among Palestinian adults in this regard, with a particular focus on the moderating role of sociodemographic factors, including level of education, family socioeconomic status (SES), and quality of housing in that relationship.

 1.2.
-Self-efficacy in the context of chronic stress and trauma: A potential mediator of the association between EPPV and MH outcomes
+Self-efficacy (SE) in the context of chronic stress and trauma: A potential mediator of the association between EPPV and MH outcomes

-Self-efficacy (SE) is defined as a cognitive component in which the individual evaluates his or her ability to produce a desired outcome with one’s available resources; as well as the perceived ability to effectively manage stress in challenging situations, such as traumas and stress (Bandura, 1977, 1997).
-Over the years, a growing body of knowledge has demonstrated the link between a general sense of SE and positive MH outcomes (Blackburn & Owens, 2015; Schlechter et al., 2023; Smith et al., 2015).
-A recent meta-analysis revealed that the results of previous cross-sectional and longitudinal studies have shown a direct and significant negative association between general sense of SE and PTSS where the higher the levels of SE, the lower the severity and frequency of PTSS (Gallagher et al., 2020).
-In addition to the study of the direct association between SE and MH outcomes, over the years there is an increased interest in the relation of SE to the association between exposure to traumatic situations and MH outcomes, mainly as a mediating factor which might explain this association (Bosman et al., 2015; Lee et al., 2017; Nickerson et al., 2022; Schönfeld et al., 2016, 2019).
-For instance, a study conducted among a sample of 792 adult Syrian refugees living in Turkey found that SE mediates the association between exposure to traumatic events in conflict affected settings and the development of PTSD following the exposure to these traumatic events (Chung et al., 2017).
+Self-efficacy (SE) is defined as a cognitive component in which the individual evaluates their ability to produce a desired outcome with their available resources and their perceived ability to effectively manage stress and trauma in challenging situations (Bandura, 1977, 1997).
+Over the years, a growing body of research has demonstrated the link between a general sense of SE and positive MH outcomes (Blackburn & Owens, 2015; Schlechter et al., 2023; Smith et al., 2015).
+A recent meta-analysis of previous cross-sectional and longitudinal studies revealed a direct and significant negative association between the general sense of SE and PTSS.
+The study concluded that the higher the levels of SE, the lower the severity and frequency of PTSS (Gallagher et al., 2020).
+In addition to the study of the direct association between SE and MH outcomes, there has been growing interest over the years in the role of SE as a mediating factor in the association between exposure to traumatic situations and MH outcomes, which could possibly explain this link (Bosman et al., 2015; Lee et al., 2017; Nickerson et al., 2022; Schönfeld et al., 2016, 2019).
+For example, a study conducted among a sample of 792 adult Syrian refugees living in Turkey found that SE mediates the association between exposure to traumatic events in conflict-affected settings and the development of PTSD following exposure to these traumatic events (Chung et al., 2017).